glenkleidon/JSON-ND/README.md

 There is no restriction of the use of complex types so nested objects are permitted.

-### Data-types are always optional.
+### Optional and Required Data
 In JSON-ND syntax, for simple or complex types, the data-type qualifier is **always optional**.
+This does not speak to whether an element is required for a particular service or method.

-The reserved term **_required_** can be prepended to any data type using a space as delimiter, if the language style requires it or the consumer's language is not known.
+The reserved term **_required_** can be prepended to any data type using a space as delimiter, in order to inform the consumer that element should never be omitted or null.

-for example:
+For example it may be that a service needs the _id_ element to work correctly.
+So the definition for the service or object can indicate that a request will be rejected if the element is missing:

 ```
 {